Aamer Rahman

-Aamer Rahman (আমের রহমান; born 17 October 1982) is an Australian stand-up comedian of Bangladeshi descent.
-He is best known as one half of comedy duo Fear of a Brown Planet, along with Nazeem Hussain.
+Aamer Rahman (আমের রহমান; born 17 October 1982) is an Australian writer and stand-up comedian of Bangladeshi descent, best known for his viral bits "Reverse Racism" and "Is it OK to Punch Nazis?."

 Early life and education

-Rahman's parents, Rezina Rahman and Mushfiq Rahman, were both born and brought up in Bangladesh.
-Rahman's father is an engineer.
-After Rahman's parents got married in Bangladesh they moved to the Middle East.
-Rahman was born in Saudi Arabia, although his family often travelled to Bangladesh.
-He lived in Saudi Arabia until the age of six when his family moved to Australia.
-They then moved to Oman when he was 10 years old, before returning to Australia when he was 13 years old.
-He grew up in the western and eastern suburbs of Melbourne.
-He has a younger sister, Rasha Rahman.
+Rahman's parents are from Bangladesh and moved to the Middle East.
+Rahman was born in Saudi Arabia, and moved back and forth between Australia and the Middle East before returning to Australia when he was 13.

-Rahman attended Monash University, during which he became involved in political protests around issues such as mandatory detention, refugees, and cuts to higher education.
+Rahman attended Monash University.
 He was an editor of the student newspaper, Lot's Wife, in 2002.
 Although he graduated with a degree in law, he did not pursue a legal career.

 Stand-up career

-2004–2008
+2007–2013 (RAW comedy, Fear of a Brown Planet)

-In 2004, Rahman met Nazeem Hussain at an Islamic awards function, as a result of their support for asylum seekers and for anti-racism activism.
-They became friends and did youth work together in Melbourne.
-In 2007, Hussain entered Triple J's Raw Comedy Award open mic competition at the Melbourne Comedy Festival After seeing Hussain compete, Rahman also decided to enter.
-They beat hundreds of other hopefuls to reach the Victorian State final together.
-Hussain reached the Victorian final.
-Rahman won the state final and went onto the national finals where he was voted the runner-up in a performance that was screened on ABC Television.
+In 2007, Rahman's friend Nazeem Hussain entered Triple J's Raw Comedy Award open mic competition at the Melbourne Comedy Festival After seeing Hussain compete, Rahman also decided to enter.
+Rahman won the state final and went onto the national finals where he was voted runner-up in a performance that was screened on ABC Television.

-Due to the success of Raw Comedy they decided to develop their five-minute stand-up routines into a one-hour show together.
-In five years, they established their own stage show Fear of a Brown Planet and sold out around Australia.
-Their name plays on the Public Enemy LP, Fear of a Black Planet.
-Rahman and Hussain performed their first show in 2007 and their second show in 2008.
-They were then given a network development deal for a year and a half.

-In 2008, Rahman helped out the Allah Made Me Funny tour.
-In April 2008, Rahman and Hussain first performed Fear of a Brown Planet at Melbourne Fringe Festival.
-Prior this, Rahman had only been on stage three times.
-In 2009, Rahman and Hussain were among ten writers selected for an exclusive script-writing workshop hosted by UK indie film company Warp X, Screen Australia and Madman Entertainment.
+Due to the success of Raw Comedy they decided to develop their five-minute stand-up routines into a one-hour show,Fear of a Brown Planet - a play on the Public Enemy LP, Fear of a Black Planet.
+Rahman and Hussain first performed Fear of a Brown Planet at the Melbourne Fringe Festival.
+Prior this, Rahman had only been on stage three times for RAW.
+In 2008, Rahman and Hussain were recipients of the Melbourne International Comedy Festival Best Newcomer Award for Fear of a Brown Planet.

+Rahman performed extensively with Fear of a Brown Planet alongside Nazeem Hussain throughout the early 2010s.
+In October 2010, they took part in a one-off concert with Allah Made Me Funny at the Athenaeum Theatre in Melbourne.

+Their shows, including Fear of a Brown Planet Returns (2010) and Fear of a Brown Planet Attacks (2011), were staged at major comedy festivals such as the Melbourne International Comedy Festival, Sydney Comedy Festival, Adelaide Fringe, and the Edinburgh Festival Fringe.
+The duo also toured internationally, including performances across the United Kingdom, and released a recorded special of Fear of a Brown Planet Returns in 2011.